mlombera94/mlombera94.github.io/_posts/2021-1-25-SQL_node_js.md

 ```bash
 node app.js
 ```
-Your terminal should say 'Connected!" once a connection has been established.
+Your terminal should say 'Connected!' once a connection has been established.

 ### Troubleshooting
 It's possible you may recieve the following error message if you have the latest MySQL server install.